hexive/sunpaper/README.md

 ## Sunpaper

 Sunpaper is a simple bash script to change wallpaper based on your local sunrise and sunset times.
 It seeks to closely replicate the functionality of the Big Sur Dynamic Desktop Wallpapers.
-This script works really well as a Sway/i3 Waybar or i3blocks module but it should work on any distro / window manager.
+This script works really well as a Sway/i3 Waybar or i3blocks module but it should work on any linux distro / window manager.

 ![Screenshot](screenshot.jpg)